theyashwanthsai/theyahswanthsai/README.md

 Hi there!
 My name is Sai Yashwanth, I am an Engineer.
 I love building stuff and writing about them online.
 I also like solving problems using tech and and enjoy learning various things.

+ 🌿 Currently: Moving from Javascript to Typescript.
+Also focussing getting comfortable with golang this year

 <img src="https://user-images.githubusercontent.com/74038190/225813708-98b745f2-7d22-48cf-9150-083f1b00d6c9.gif" width="500">

 ### Projects I want you to look at: